Frederico Rochaferreira is a member of the Oxford Philosophical Society - author of "The Strange Art of Thinking"

-In Brazil, the most awaited news for the start of the second semester was the vote in the House of Representatives of the report accusing interim president Michel Temer of corruption.
-The negotiations society witnessed between the administration and congress to prevent Michel Temer from being investigated by the Federal Supreme Court were worthy of the discredited reputation enjoyed by the Brazilian political class.
-But we can hardly say the day on which the house barred the corruption charge against President Temer should be seen as a day of shame, as the owner of JBS and author of the recording that gave rise to the charge, Joesley Batista, suggested1.
+In Brazil, the most awaited news for the start of the second semester in 2017 was the vote in the House of Representatives of the report accusing interim president Michel Temer of corruption.
+The negotiations witnessed between the administration and congress to prevent Michel Temer from being investigated by the Federal Supreme Court were worthy of the discredited reputation enjoyed by the Brazilian political class.
+But we can hardly say that the day the house barred the corruption charge against President Temer should be seen as a day of shame, as the owner of JBS and author of the recording that gave rise to the charge, Joesley Batista, suggested1.

 If we go back to March 2016, we can see the other side of the same coin.
 On that occasion, the senators Ricardo Ferraço (PSDB-ES), José Medeiros (PSD-MT) and Carla Zambelli, representing the National Alliance of Democratic Movements, submitted a complaint to the Attorney General's Office against President Dilma Rousseff and her Chief of Staff, Jaques Wagner, for the possible act of administrative impropriety in the bargaining of the government with Congress to obtain votes against her impeachment2.

-In that same month (March), the Dilma administration released around R$ 70 million in amendments to block the votes in favor of her impeachment3, and it embarked in wheeling and dealing to redistribute cabinet positions at a cost of approximately R$38 billion4.
+In that same month (March), the Dilma administration released around R$ 70 million in amendments to block the votes in favor of her impeachment3, and it embarked in wheeling and dealing to redistribute cabinet positions at a cost of approximately R$ 38 billion4.

 Joesley Batista himself, who used a wire to record the current interim president Michel Temer, said that representative João Carlos Bacelar asked for R$ 150 million to buy 30 votes against the impeachment of Dilma Roussef.
 The owner of JBS said that he authorized the purchase of 5 votes at the time for R$ 3 million5.